 Justified by a number of flaws.
 Despite his Marty Stu characteristics, what Sol did was to spearhead the Gear Project and spent a hundred years trying to correct it, efforts in vain.
 Compared to Ky who has contributed greatly to mankind's victory in his teens, Sol seems utterly inferior.
 Sol was also not able to get revenge on That Man, and was defeated after he meets him.
 To boot, he's an Unwitting Pawn in That Man's plans.

 "Everyone is gay for Bridget" is a popular Image Macro phrase used for trolling.
 It really confuses people who aren't familiar with the series.
-(Before it was renamed, the trope Unsettling Gender-Reveal was known as Dropped a Bridget on Her.)
+(Before it was renamed, the trope Unsettling Gender-Reveal was known as Dropped a Bridget on Him/Her.)

 HEAVEN OR HELL!
 DUEL 1!
 LET'S ROCK!
 The GGXX announcer's rendition is the most iconic, to the point that there has been backlash against the new voicework starting in Accent Core for not living up to the precedent set.